Dilruwan Perera: International career

 During the first test against India, Perera scored unbeaten 92 runs, which was praised by commentators as a fighting inning.
 However, with falling wickets at the other end, he was stranded eight short of a maiden Test century.
 In the second innings, Perera also scored brisk unbeaten 21 runs as well.
 However, Sri Lanka lost the match by 304 runs.

 Perera took his fifth five-wicket haul on 10 October 2017 against Pakistan at Dubai.
 His bowling figures of 5 for 98 in the second innings provided Sri Lanka to win the match by 68 runs and Sri Lanka sweep the series 2-0.
 With 5/98, Perera became the first Sri Lankan to take a five-wicket haul in day-night Tests.

 During the third test against India, he took his 100th test wicket by dismissing Indian opener Shikhar Dhawan.
 With 25 matches to reach the milestone, Perera became the fastest bowler for Sri Lanka, in terms of matches played, to take 100 wickets in Tests.
 In May 2018, he was one of 33 cricketers to be awarded a national contract by Sri Lanka Cricket ahead of the 2018–19 season.

 In the first Test match against South Africa, he took match winning ten-wicket haul of 10 for 78 at Galle International Stadium.
-This was his second tenfer and sixth fifer as well.
+This was his second tenner and sixth fiver as well.
 South Africa were all out for just 73 runs, which is their lowest total after readmission.
 Sri Lanka finally won the match by 278 runs.
 In November 2018, in the third Test against England, he became the fastest bowler for Sri Lanka, in terms of matches, to take 100 wickets at home in Tests, doing so in his 20th match.